IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_iam_credentials_configuration.html.markdown

 In addition to all argument references listed, you can access the following attribute references after your data source is created.

-* `api_key` - (String) The API key that is generated for this secret.After the secret reaches the end of its lease (see the `ttl` field), the API key is deleted automatically.
-If you want to continue to use the same API key for future read operations, see the `reuse_api_key` field.
+* `api_key` - (String) An IBM Cloud API key that can create and manage service IDs.
+The API key must be assigned the Editor platform role on the Access Groups Service and the Operator platform role on the IAM Identity Service.
+For more information, see the [docs](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-configure-iam-engine).
   * Constraints: The maximum length is `60` characters.
 The minimum length is `5` characters.
 The value must match regular expression `/^(?:[A-Za-z0-9_\\-]{4})*(?:[A-Za-z0-9_\\-]{2}==|[A-Za-z0-9_\\-]{3}=)?$/`.

 * `config_type` - (String) The configuration type.